acolytec3/ArMob/README.md

 * Navigate to [ENS](https://app.ens.domains)
 * Register a domain name on Ropsten network
 * Add text record with URL key and value corresponding to an Arweave transaction ID

+## Roadmap

+* Expand wallet injection feature to support more login patterns
+* Add secure storage for loaded wallets between app logins
+* Support biometric/password login
+* Enhance `transaction history` with better visibility on content of each data transaction